roboav8r/roboav8r.github.io/projects.md

     </div>
     <div class="project-body">
       <h2>R-1</h2>
-      <p>A small backpack-portable tracked robot, designed from scratch.
-Differential drive
+      <p>A small, portable, and highly mobile tracked robot, designed from scratch.
+Diff drive
-         on two long side treads, plus two flipper arms that extend the chassis to climb and descend stairs — and let the robot stand upright and balance.
-A camera and an IMU make up the sensor suite, driving a ROS 2 navigation and perception stack on a Jetson Orin Nano, with offline data recording for development.
+         on two long side treads, plus two flipper arms that extend the chassis to climb and descend stairs, and let the robot stand upright and balance.
+A camera and an IMU make up the sensor suite, driving a ROS2 navigation and perception stack on a Jetson Orin Nano, with offline data recording for development.
 Actuation is gearmotors with integrated encoders and standard hobby servos; the dynamics and control work is prototyped in Drake.
 The whole build is documented in the